Listening to Pupils

 - improve communication between pupils and adults at the school.

-There are two members from each class from Years 2 to 6, usually a boy and a girl, who are appointed at the start of each academic year.
+There are two members from each class from Years 2 to 6 who are appointed at the start of each academic year.

-The School Council meets at least once a month.
+The School Council meets at least once per half term.
 In between each meeting, the School Councillors arrange with their class teacher to hold a ‘Class Council’ session.
 This provides an opportunity for School Council representatives to feedback to the class what was said at the previous meeting and to take their views to the next meeting.

 When asked what qualities the children thought they needed to be a good school councillor they said you need to be good at speaking out loud and be confident.
 You should be happy to come to every meeting, even if it’s at playtime.
 You need to be able to listen as much as talk, and to be responsible and patient.